TrustLens helps businesses monitor reviews, track brand mentions, and automate customer engagement across review and social platforms.

 Translating prioritization into a usable system

-Instead of treating reviews, mentions, social signals, and projects as separate tools, TrustLens organized the system around a primary decision surface focused on what required attention and what action followed.
+Once prioritization became the core design goal, the product architecture needed to reflect it across every surface.
+Instead of treating reviews, mentions, social signals, and projects as separate tools, TrustLenz organized everything around a primary decision surface focused on what required attention and what action followed.

 Top of the dashboard